simonmichael/hledger_site/src/index.md

 ## What is this ?

-***hledger*** is free, cross-platform, high quality ***Plain Text Accounting*** software: a fast and light multicurrency accounting system that uses human-readable, version-controllable plain text files.
+***hledger*** is free, high quality ***Plain Text Accounting*** software: a fast and light multicurrency double-entry accounting system that uses human-readable, version-controllable plain text files, and runs well on unix, mac and windows.

-With it you can track your money, investments, cryptocurrencies, time, inventory, or any other commodity, with a complete history of changes, a documented future-proof data format,
-and without needing any cloud service or vendor.
+With it you can track your money, investments, cryptocurrencies, time, inventory, or any other commodity, with a complete history of changes, a documented future-proof data format, and without needing any cloud service or vendor.

 I'm Simon Michael, hledger project founder and PTA fan.
 Welcome!